mathcale/go-api-boilerplate/README.md

 ## Testing

-To execute all test suites, just run:
+To execute all test suites and get a coverage report at the end, just run:

 ```sh
 make test